-Pharmaceutical products are free during pregnancy, childbirth, and for postnatal care; for the child until age 1; and in cases of hospitalization.
+Pharmaceutical products are free during pregnancy, childbirth, and for postnatal care; for children until age 1; and for hospitalization.

 Cost sharing: Up to 4 pesos for an outpatient visit, up to 5 pesos for medical examinations, and up to 7 pesos for outpatient dental treatment.